 In 2016 alone our volunteers put in over 4,200 hours!!

-But, one last thing to mention; the Master Gardener Orchard held a ribbon cutting ceremony and is well on its way as a successful accomplishment for the Arboretum.
+But, one last thing to mention; the Master Gardener Orchard held a ribbon-cutting ceremony and is well on its way to being a successful accomplishment for the Arboretum.

 A year to celebrate and a year to remember; we had 13,405 visitors from 38 different states and 7 foreign countries including Saudi Arabia, France, India, Sweden, China, Canada, and Australia.
 Wow!